 I try not to the leave the thrift store without a quick pass through the back corner aisles, searching through all the hanging pillowcases and bedding.

-Sometimes, I will even ask a home owner if they have any old linens they want to sale when I am yard saling.
+Sometimes, I will even ask a home owner if they have any old linens they want to sell when I am yard saling.

 I threw it in the car with my pile of new found treasures and thought it would look grand on my queen size bed.